webmatze/task_manager/README.md

 ## Data Storage

-Tasks are automatically saved to a `tasks.json` file in the application directory.
-This ensures your tasks and time tracking data persist between sessions.
+Tasks are automatically saved to one of two locations:

+- Local tasks: `tasks.json` in the current directory
+- Global tasks: `~/.task_manager/tasks.json` in your home directory

+The storage location is determined by the presence of the `--global` flag when running commands.
+Local storage is perfect for project-specific tasks that you might want to commit to version control, while global storage is ideal for personal tasks that you want to access from anywhere.

 ## Requirements